ShaonMajumder/google-sheet-sync-laravel/README.md

      http://localhost/sheet
      ```

-     This route will trigger the `GoogleSheetSyncController` to sync data with Google Sheets.
+     This route will trigger the `GoogleSheetController` to sync data with Google Sheets.

    ## Key Classes